 Step 5: Creating Pages, Categories & Posts

 This is the final step in our blog which describes how to create a WordPress blog for free.
 In this, you will see how to create pages, categories, and pages.

 Let’s take each topic one by one.

 First, you have to create pages for the website or blog.
-For the website, it is according to the business but in case of the Blog website, there are few pages which are mandatory to create in order to take Adsense approval from Google.
+For the website, it is according to the business but in the case of the Blog website, there are few pages that are mandatory to create in order to take Adsense approval from Google.

 Click on the Pages Option in the Menu and click on Add New option which will open the Page creation option where you have to specify the :

 The heading of the page which is for a blog i.e.

 Terms and conditions

 You can get the website links in the E-Book through which you can create the content of legal pages like Disclaimer, etc. in a professional way in minutes by yourself.
 Now Save the draft when it is final then Publish it, this will start showing on the website.

 You can create the Categories for the posts from this section.